mdjones/EmHonaiseDaisySP/utils/Template/README.md

 make clean ; make ; make program-dfu
 ```

-To load with OCD with a debugger probe
+To load with OCD and a debugger probe

 ```bash
 make clean ; make ; make program